 Column A of the following spreadsheet shows examples of the Excel Atan2 Function, used to calculate the arctangent of different x- and y- coordinates.

 Note that in the example in cell A4, the Excel Degrees function is used to convert the calculated angle from radians to degrees.

-Further information and examples of the Excel Atan2 function can be found on the Microsoft Office website.
+For further information and examples of the Excel Atan2 function, see the Microsoft Office website.

 If you get an error from the Excel Atan2 Function, this is likely to be one of the following: